hoffmannprojects/sleek/about.md

 featured-img: tim
 ---

 Highly proactive and creative professional with interdisciplinary education and experience in the fields of technology, design and business in the media industry.
+Strong communicational and social skills.
+Patient listener and observer.
+Lifelong learner.
+Exceptional at critical analysis and finding creative solutions for products, communication and workflows.
 10 years’ experience in managing digital media projects including print, web, film/animation, music and software development.
 3 years’ experience in a media agency.
-Over 6 years’ experience as a digital media producer in the highly digitalized, consumer- focused music industry.
+Over 6 years’ experience as a digital media producer in the highly digitalized, consumer-focused music industry.
 Experience in mobile game development in a small team.
-Lifelong learner.
-Exceptional at critical analysis and finding creative solutions for products, communication and workflows.
-Strong communicational and social skills.

 ## Proficient in:

+- Team Communication, Project Management
+- Game design and programming
+- Fully fluent in English & German in both speech and writing
+- Basic French
 - Unity
 - C#
 - Git
-- Awareness of the full stack in media production, from concept to realization to marketing
-- Team Communication, Project Management
-- Fully fluent in English & German in both speech and writing
 - Unreal Engine (currently upskilling)
 - C++ (currently upskilling)
+- MS Office
 - Digital Audio Workstations (Cubase, Ableton Live, Logic)
 - Video Editing Software (Premiere, Final Cut)
 - Graphics Software (Photoshop, Illustrator, Sketch)
-- MS Office

 ## WORK EXPERIENCE